wp-plugins/responsive-mortgage-calculator/readme.txt

 * Made sure that JS and CSS are being included when the shortcode is used…
 * Fixed a minor UI bug where the arrow background on the select box was too short.

+= 1.1.2 =

+* Fixed a bug that caused the form to display at the top of the page instead of where the shortcode was placed.